plexichat/plexichat/docs/configuration.md

 - `media.signing_key` - Used for signing media URLs
 - `voice.turn_secret` - Used for TURN server authentication
-- `messaging.encryption_key` - Auto-generated, but should be backed up
+- `encryption.keyring` - Auto-generated, but should be backed up
 - `redis.password` - Should be set if Redis is enabled
 - `database.postgres.password` - Should be strong for PostgreSQL